aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/index.md

 path: "/experience"
 ---

 Currently I’m working as a **Full Stack Web Developer** with **.NET Core, NodeJS, React, Redux, Redux saga, Typescript, ES7, Bootstrap 4.0** technologies.
-Interested in **Blockchain methodologies, Etherium, Stratis projects**.
-Follow the news, try them out by developing some of the demo projects.<br />
+Interested in **Blockchain methodologies, Etherium, ICON projects**.
+Following the news, trying them out by developing some of the demo projects.<br />
 **Accepting freelance jobs and projects.** Feel free to contact me with your proposals.

 ##Workplaces